EcoJulia/Microbiome.jl/docs/src/diversity.md

 from [`Distances.jl`](https://github.com/JuliaStats/Distances.jl)
 to get a symetric distance matrix.

-Right now, only Bray-Curtis is implemented, because it's the only one I use, but it would be straightforward to add any others.
+Right now, only Bray-Curtis, Jaccard, and Hellinger are implemented, but it would be straightforward to add any others.
 Open an issue if you want them!